NoahStolk/ddinfo-tools/README.md

 - [Custom Leaderboards](https://github.com/NoahStolk/DevilDaggersCustomLeaderboards) - old Windows-only custom leaderboards client (no longer works)
 - [Asset Editor](https://github.com/NoahStolk/DevilDaggersAssetEditor) - old Windows-only asset editor

+## Running from source

+1. Clone the repository.
+2. Install [the .NET SDK](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) version 8.0.x or later.
+The SDK is available for Windows, macOS, and Linux.
+3. Run the project:
+   - Execute `dotnet run --project src/DevilDaggersInfo.Tools/DevilDaggersInfo.Tools.csproj` from the command line.
+   - Alternatively, you can open the `src/DevilDaggersInfo.Tools.sln` file in an IDE such as JetBrains Rider or Visual Studio and run the `DevilDaggersInfo.Tools` project.

 ## Disclaimer

 While the project provides many ways to practice and modify the game, it does **not** allow you to cheat, or encourage cheating at all.
 You are also asked to not redistribute the game's assets, and only use them for modding purposes.